Rhythm Heaven Fever: Development

 Producer Yoshio Sakamoto and Nintendo SPD Group No.1 were responsible for the programming, graphic design, and some of the music in the game.
 The development team made some prototypes using 3D models, however, they felt that the flow of the games worked best with 2D animation.
 Motion controls were also ignored in favor of more accurate button controls.

 Collaborator and musician Tsunku and his music studio TNX created several of the performed vocal songs found throughout the game.
-These songs are "Tonight" (used in Remix 3), "Lonely Storm" (used in Karate Man, with a remixed version used in its sequel), "Dreams of Our Generation" (used in Night Walk), "I Love You, My One and Only" (used in Remix 8), and "Beautiful One Day" (used in Remix 9), all performed by Mana Ogawa, Soshi, Nice Girl Trainee, The Possible, and Canary Club respectively.
-For the English version, these songs were re-recorded by Annette Marie Cotrill, Aimee Blackschelger, and Clinton Edward Strother.
+These songs are "Tonight" (used in Remix 3), "Lonely Storm" (used in Karate Man, with a remixed version used in its sequel), "Dreams of Our Generation" (used in Night Walk), "I Love You, My One and Only" (used in Remix 8), and "Beautiful One Day" (used in Remix 9), performed by Mana Ogawa, Soshi, Nice Girl Trainee, The Possible, and Canary Club respectively.
+For the English version, these songs were re-recorded by Annette Marie Cotrill, Aimee Blackschleger, and Clinton Edward Strother.
 Soundtrack albums for the game were only released in Japan.
 The first has all of the music from the game, which was released on August 24, 2011, and the second has the vocal songs used in the game, which was released on August 31, 2011.

 In the English versions of the game, an endless minigame based on manzai routines was removed due to the dialogue focused nature of the game and was replaced with another minigame from Rhythm Tengoku known as "Mr. Upbeat".
 The European and Australian versions of the game allow players to toggle between English and Japanese voices and songs.